Times were tough for Operation Smile Ghana program coordinator Lucy Apeajei when she was young.

-In 2010, she founded her own nonprofit organization, Just Care Foundation, “to empower women and children in rural communities to advocate for their economic, social and political rights.”
+In 2010, she founded her own nonprofit organization, Just Care Foundation, “To empower women and children in rural communities to advocate for their economic, social and political rights.”

 Through Just Care Foundation, she became involved with Operation Smile when she volunteered to lead an empowerment program at the patient shelter of the April 2015 Cape Coast medical mission.
 Within the following year, she was hired to become the full-time program coordinator of the newly-established Operation Smile Ghana Foundation.

-We sat down with Lucy to learn more about her path in Ghanaian activism and how she’s helping Operation Smile to, in her words, “complete the smile.”
+We sat down with Lucy to learn more about her path in Ghanaian activism and how she’s helping Operation Smile to, in her words, “Complete the smile.”

 Q: How did you become involved with Operation Smile?

-A: “I used to work with (Operation Smile regional manager for western and southern Africa) Sabrina Ghiddi’s husband, Simone, who knew about what I did with Just Care Foundation, because on my weekends I was always travelling and doing things for it.
+A: “I used to work with (Operation Smile regional manager for western and southern Africa) Sabrina Ghiddi’s husband, Simone, who knew about what I did with Just Care Foundation, because on my weekends I was always traveling and doing things for it.
 He told me Sabrina was volunteering for Operation Smile and asked if I could help.
 They briefed me on what Operation Smile does, and they asked me, ‘What do you think?’
 And I said, ‘Well, after the final stitch, what else?
 After the stitch, what is life going to be like for that child?
 Does the child go home and continue to live on the street?’

 “Of course, the surgeries are definitely life-changing, but having both the patients and the guardians at the mission is an opportunity to make a long-term impact on them – but how?
 So that’s where I knew I could help with Just Care Foundation – by running empowerment workshops to complete the smile.”